davettt/list-manager/README.md

 ### What's New in v1.5.0

-**Note Export Improvements:**
-- 📄 **PDF Export for Notes** - Export individual notes to PDF with beautiful formatting
+**PDF Export for Notes** - Export individual notes to PDF with formatted styling and optional metadata.
+Enhanced security with proper SSL/TLS certificate handling.
-- 🎨 **Styled PDFs** - Full markdown support with proper typography, code blocks, tables, and blockquotes
-- 📊 **Optional Metadata** - Include note details (category, dates, word count, tags) in PDF
-- 🔒 **Security Updates** - SSL certificates and private keys now properly excluded from git

-**Improvements:**
-- Enhanced export options for notes (Markdown and PDF)
-- Better file organization with proper gitignore rules
+See [CHANGELOG.md](CHANGELOG.md) for full release details.

 ### What's New in v1.4.0